 - Tiaki Plantations Company

 - Taumata Plantations Limited

 - Ontario Teachers Pension Plan (OTPP)

+- Waonui Forest Investments Ltd (also owned by OTPP)

 2.2 Estate Description

 Tiaki Plantations Company has been under the management of MFM (NZ) since 2004 when Tiaki Plantations Company purchased forests from Kiwi Forests Group.
 Tiaki's two largest forests are Tarawera and Matahina to the south of Kawerau, with the balance of the estate comprising a number of smaller blocks in the Bay of Plenty, predominantly east of Rotorua.
 With the exception of one joint venture arrangement, the Tiaki forests are forestry rights for one rotation only.
 As the land is harvested, it is returned to the landowners for replanting for the next rotation.